dorandoran/mobileOrders/README.md

  cd [folder containing mobileOrders]
 ```

-Next, make sure you install the required packages:
+Next, make sure you navigate to the app folder and install the required packages:
 ```sh
  npm install
 ```